HackerHours/hackerhours.org/oss-workshop.md

 1. Click the green "Propose new file" button.
 1. Click the green "Create pull request" button.

-Note that we have a limited number of spots – **you will get an email when we've confirmed your RSVP.
+**You will get an email when we've confirmed your RSVP.
 We will send any announcements to the Hacker Hours mailing list, so make sure you are part of [the meetup group](http://www.meetup.com/hackerhours/)**.
 If you want to get a head start with building up your open source skills, check out [the Resources page](/resources.html#getting-involved-in-open-source).

 ## Awesome Open Source Contributors